vonahisec/leprechaun/README.md

   Usage: ./leprechaun.rb -f /path/to/netstat_results.txt -p <port>

-  -f  File containing the output of netstat results.
+  -f  File containing the output of netstat results
-  -p  Port you're interested in.
-E.g., 80.
-Specify "all", "common", or separate ports with commas -e  The type of destination IP addresses you want to see connections to (e.g. external/internal/all).
+  -p  Port you're interested in. g.g., 80.
+Specify "all", "common", or separate ports with commas -e  The type of destination IP addresses you want to see connections to (e.g. external/internal/all)

   Example: ./leprechaun.rb -f netstat_output.txt -p 80
   Example: ./leprechaun.rb -f netstat_output.txt -p all